 We will begin with what you use every day in Microsoft Outlook: Contacts.
 This is your Rolodex.
 It’s the first place you go for an e-mail address or a cell phone number.
 It’s where you keep contact information for your customers, suppliers, vendors, and of course, your friends and family.

 First, you want to have a centralized and easily accessible place for your employees to manage your company’s contacts.
 Why not make Microsoft Outlook this centralized location?
 Makes sense.
 But after spending hours trying to figure out how to effectively share information with members of your team, you are no closer to a solution.
 You’ve tried granting others access to your contacts.
 You even know about public folders.
 But does everyone really need to know your mom’s home address?
 Logically, it should all work just the way you need it to work.
 But it doesn’t.
 And after spending hours trying to figure it out, you have given up.

 Welcome to eWay-CRM Software.
-You now have one place for all of your contacts with all of the information that is important to you.
+You now have one place for all your contacts with all the information that is important to you.
 In addition, eWay-CRM allows you to set different permissions so that you can share your contacts with just the right people.
-Last but not least, you are now able to view all of this information on your cell phone.
+Finally, you are now able to view all this information on your cell phone.

 Track Phone Calls and Meetings